Henry Woodward (colonist): Captured by Spanish

 In 1667, Woodward was captured by the Spanish of Spanish Florida, taken to St. Augustine, Florida and held captive for about a year.
 As a prisoner he was well-treated.
 He professed Catholicism and was made official surgeon.
 During this time he learned about the thriving Spanish-Indian trading system.
 This experience helped him in rapidly establishing a trading system with local Native American after he regained his freedom.

 Woodward escaped in 1668, after the English buccaneer and privateer Robert Searle raided St. Augustine.
 For about two years Woodward served as surgeon on privateer vessels in the Caribbean before being shipwrecked on Nevis in August 1669.
 He then took passage on the Carolina fleet of 1669–1670, which established Charleston, South Carolina.
 Henry Woodward became an interpreter and Indian agent for the fledgling colony.
 Starting in 1670, Woodward began taking a series of expeditions into the interior, making contact with various Indian groups.
 While a few Spanish expeditions had explored the interior of the American southeast in the sixteenth century, Woodward was the first Anglo-American colonist to do so.
-Notably, Woodward was the last European to visit the paramount chiefdom of Cofitachequi in 1670.
+Notably, Woodward was the last European to visit the Cofitachequi in 1670 before it was disestablished.